It’s a big world of 60-somethings out there.

 The Working Longer campaign featured creative that underscored BCBSND’s low rates and wide array of plan options.
 We also asked prospects to fill out a short survey about their future retirement goals, and in exchange for their time, we offered them a free gift — a helpful and fact-packed book to aid in healthy living.
 The second mailing included an extra perk — a refrigerator magnet to help keep BCBSND top-of-mind.

-Our strategy and creative established new controls that are helping this Blue plan gain market share again.
-Not only were these campaigns successful in generating qualified leads, they produced the necessary conversions to substantially impact this insurer’s bottom line.
+Our strategy and creative established new controls that helped this Blue plan gain more market share.
+The campaigns generated qualified leads that led to conversions.

 What’s Your Challenge?